twilliams9397/eng89_cloud_computing_aws/Bastion servers.md

 - computer generally hosts a single application/process e.g. a proxy server or load balancer
 - all other services are removed/limited ro reduce threat
 - bastion host server will provide access to a private network from an external network
 - e.g. it can be used to mitigate risk of allowing SSH connections from external networks to linux instances launched within a private subnet of a virtual private cloud
+- in 2-tier architecture all SSH must go through bastion host so increases security

 ![bastion server](images/bastion-server-architecture.jpeg)